rusinikita/blog/content/post/static-sites-better/index.md

 ### Version control

-Often websites generated from markdown files.
+Often websites are generated from Markdown files.
-This is just text files, that can be tracked by version control systems like Git.
+These are just text files that can be tracked by version control systems like Git.

-You can rely on services like GitHub and Gitlab and do not worry much about backups, because all can be quickly repaired from sources.
+You can rely on services like GitHub and GitLab and do not worry much about backups because all can be quickly repaired from sources.

-Also, you will get ability to work separately and merge changes ensuring that all latest work saved.
+Also, you can work separately and merge changes, ensuring that all the latest work is saved.

 ```mermaid
 gitGraph